 Health Effects of Radon Exposure

-There are no known acute health effects connected with brief exposure to radon.
-However, over longer periods of time, breathing air with too much radon increases a person’s risk of lung cancer.
-The risk is increased even more for a smoker exposed to radon.
+There are no known health effects from brief exposure to radon.
+However, over longer periods of time, breathing air with too much radon increases your risk of lung cancer.
+The risk is increased even more for smokers exposed to radon.

 A nationwide survey of radon levels in schools estimates that nearly one in five has at least one schoolroom with a short-term radon level above the EPA action level of 4 pCi/L (picoCuries per liter).
 The EPA estimates that more than 70,000 schoolrooms in use today have high short-term radon levels.

 Many factors contribute to radon entering a school building.
 Schools in nearby areas can have significantly different radon levels from one another.
-The following factors determine why some schools have elevated radon levels and others do not:
+Here are some reasons why some schools have elevated radon levels and others do not:

 - Concentration of radon in the soil and permeability of the soil under the school

 - Structure and construction of the school building

 - Type, operation, and maintenance of the heating, ventilation and air-conditioning (HVAC) system

 Almost 14% of Vermont schools that have tested for radon since 2005 have radon levels above the EPA action level, with some as high as five times the action level.
 Testing is the only way to know what level of radon students and school personnel are exposed to.